 Shortcuts

-- I love this soup left over because the flavors blend even better over time.
-It can keep in the fridge for 4-5 days.
-If the noodles absorb too much broth, add additional broth when reheating.
+I love this soup left over because the flavors blend even better over time.
+It can be stored in the fridge for 4-5 days.
+If the noodles absorb too much broth, add some more when reheating.
+Freeze the soup, once cooled, in an airtight container up to 3 months.

 Other hearty soup recipes you might like